nddr/nddr/README.md

 ## Hey, I'm Nathan 👋

 I'm a product-focused fullstack developer with 10 years of professional experience and a 20-year journey in programming.
-My passion lies at the intersection of robust engineering and thoughtful user experience.
+My passion lies at the intersection of engineering and thoughtful user experience.
+I strive to build products that people love to use.

-I build products that people love to use.
-With two decades of programming experience and 10 years in professional development, I've learned that great software emerges at the intersection of technical excellence and thoughtful user experience.

 As a fullstack developer, I'm comfortable across the entire development spectrum but particularly enjoy:
 - Building intuitive, responsive UIs that delight users